Dear Mr. Brown,

 We’ve talked about Whatsapp in more depth in this article, but the main thing for you to know is that by downloading this free app to your cell phone you’ll have access to unlimited, free international messaging.
 No need to opt for a very expensive (and limited!), international phone plan or texting allowance each month (which ARE available if you still don’t have a smartphone).
 For smartphone users, this is the quickest and most convenient form of communication as you can send text messages as frequently as you are used to sending them at no extra cost to anyone.

-With the popularity of video chat options on other apps such as Whatsapp, Facebook, Google+, and Factime, Skype may be waning in popularity but I believe it to still be the most reliable form of communication for longer video calls.
-Personally, I will take spur-of-the-moment calls or video chats on Whatsapp but if I make a plan to video chat with someone it is almost always on Skype.
-This is mostly a matter of being a creature of habit but also because I’ve found the connection to be the best as, when using Skype, each person tends to be on their reliable home wifi rather than going in and out of range on their cell phone (although Whatsapp, Skype, Facebook, etc can ALL be accessed on phone and desktop, this is the tendency of the people I personally chat with).
+As video chats become more popular, more platforms start to integrate this feature.
+While you can have calls with your loved ones around the world on apps such as Whatsapp, Facebook, Google+, and Facetime; Skype may be our favorite.
+This is because we believe it is one of the most reliable forms of communication for longer video calls.
+This is the platform we tend to use every time we plan a video chat with someone who is far away.
+This is because we have found that the connection is one of the most reliable as each person tends to be on their home wifi rather than going in and out of range on their cell phone (although Whatsapp, Skype, Facebook, etc can ALL be accessed on phone and desktop as well).

-This platform also allows you to send text messages, leave voice messages, etc but be sure that your loved one has the Skype app on their phone or regularly opens and checks their account if you plan to communicate through this means.
-Because the norm is to have Whatsapp installed, giving you instant notifications, on your phone and thus working as a substitute to your SMS inbox, this is the best way to make immediate contact with your traveler.
-On the contrary, most people who use Skype tend to sign into it only when they plan to make phone calls so timeliness in seeing and responding to messages will likely not be as reliable.
+This platform also allows you to send text messages, leave voice messages, etc., but be sure that your loved one has the Skype app on their phone or regularly opens and checks their account if you plan to communicate through this means (as opposed to sending general updates via a instant messaging platform such as Whatsapp).
+Remember, most people who use Skype tend to sign into it only when they plan to make phone calls so timeliness in seeing and responding to messages will likely not be as reliable.

-One final bonus of Skype is that you can add money to your account and use this for very low-cost international calling to any phone number as well.
-This is ideal for any issues travelers may have abroad (at which time they may need to make calls to banks, offices in their home country, etc) as well as for contacting friends and family that aren’t so well connected to the internet.
-Over the years, this has been my most consistent form of connecting with grandparents and it always made their day to get an unexpected call from me on their landline!
-Simply be sure to warn them if you think they’ll be unlikely to pick up a call from an unusual, foreign number.
-Skype will ask for your name to put on the caller ID but, in my personal experience, this doesn’t show up every time.
+One final bonus of Skype is that you can add money to your account and use this for low-cost international calling to any phone number as well.
+This is ideal for any issues travelers may have abroad (at which time they may need to make calls to banks, offices in their home country, etc.) as well as for contacting friends and family that aren’t so well connected to the internet.
+Just remember that you will be calling from an unusual, foreign number.
+Skype will ask for your name to put on the caller ID but this doesn’t necessarily show up every time.

-Again, the frequency of contact you can expect from each individual form of communication discussed here depends greatly on the individual personality of your traveler and their tendencies before moving abroad.
+The frequency of contact you can expect from each individual form of communication discussed here depends greatly on the individual personality of your traveler and their tendencies before moving abroad.
 If your loved one is someone who is active and timely with their email inbox, then this might be another efficient form of communication.
-My personal opinion, however, is that I prefer day-to-day contact via Whatsapp and reserve email for “when I have time.”
-As personal emails get mixed in with work, school, and other ‘professional’ correspondence, it can be easy to leave these emails unanswered for awhile as they may not feel like the priority.
+We have found that it is easier to carry out day-to-day contact via Whatsapp and reserve email for more special moments when we want to write something rather personal.
+In addition, as personal emails get mixed in with work, school, and other ‘professional’ correspondence, it can be easy to leave these emails unanswered for awhile as they may not feel like the priority.
 Simply be aware of this and don’t worry too much if your travelers is not responding so quickly via email.

 First and foremost, these are your best bet in terms of seeing photos of all the amazing places they are going and things they are doing.
-My parents are not on social media and I imagine they occasionally feel a little left out when my other family members say “oh, I saw that!” about a trip I took and only told them about verbally.
-While it’s not completely necessary, being able to see photos can easily make you feel you closer and that you can understand more about the experience they’re having so many miles away.
+This can create a more intimate understanding when you hear about what is going on wherever your loved one may be.
+While it’s not completely necessary to follow along on social media, being able to see photos can easily make you feel you closer and that you can understand more about the experience they’re having so many miles away.

-At the same time, my generation is often really good at updating social media and not so good at remembering to call or write home so this could increase the amount of ‘communication’ you’re getting, even if it’s public and not personal.
+In addition, the younger generation is often recognized at being really good at updating social media and not so good at remembering to call or write home so this could increase the amount of ‘communication’ you’re getting, even if it’s public and not personal.
+While it probably doesn’t compensate for a nice, personalized message, it is a nice way to know what is going on where your loved one is and catch up on special events going on in their lives.
 And, of course, you can make this form of communication feel more personal by commenting or sending a direct message about the update you see.

 One final form of digital communication that may be available to you is following your adventurer’s blog (if they write one, of course!).
 Especially for first time travelers, blogging is a common way of documenting their experience which serves two purposes.
 Firstly, it provides updates and insights from their life abroad for loved ones back home and, secondly, it will always be there for them to look back on, too.
 If your traveler is not planning to write a blog, you may want to encourage them to do so for both of these reasons.